jacktherizzler/BestFriend/README.md

 # BestFriend

-Interactive chatbot that gives advice to the users just how a best friend would
+An interactive chatbot that offers bad advice intentionally, similar to what their best friend might suggest.